 Hair Care Prior to treatment

-You may continue any hair loss treatments up until day of treatment including Minoxidil (Rogaine®) and hormone blocking medications.
-Hair can be colored or highlighted up to 7 days prior to treatment date.
+You may continue any hair loss treatments up until the day of treatment including Minoxidil (Rogaine®) and hormone blocking medications.
+Hair can be colored or highlighted up to 7 days prior to the treatment date.

 Day of Injection

 Eat and drink before your treatment

-- It is not uncommon for patients to “pass-out” or get “vaso-vagal” during their injection.
+- It is not uncommon for patients to “pass-out” or experience “vasovagal” during their injection.
 Most people are not fond of needles.
 Having a good blood sugar and being hydrated will make it less likely that you will feel queasy during your treatment.

 Minimize hair gels, hair sprays, or other topical hair products day of procedure

 - Please avoid hair gel, hair sprays, spray hair colors, or other topical hair products day of treatment.
 Wash your hair the day of your treatment.

-Come in 30 minutes prior to appointment time for numbing
+Come in 30 minutes prior to your appointment time for numbing

-- We recommend numbing cream application prior to dermal filler injections.
-The numbing cream needs a good 20 – 30 minutes to exert its full effect, hence we ask all our injection patients to come a little earlier to allow for the numbing time.
+- We recommend numbing cream application prior to injections.
+The numbing cream needs a good 20 – 30 minutes to exert its full effect, hence, we ask all our injection patients to come a little earlier to allow for the numbing time.

 Reserve your next appointment

-- We love our loyal patients and making sure that we can see you when you need your next injection is important to us.
-Most of our physicians book out 3 – 4 months and we prefer to never double book patients.
+- We love our loyal patients, and making sure that we can see you when you need your next injection is important to us.
+Most of our physicians book out 3 – 4 months in advance, and we prefer to never double book patients.
 We always recommend that you schedule your next appointment before leaving.
 PRP injection treatments are recommended every 4-6 weeks.

 Recovery after PRP Injections for Hair Restoration

 For the first week after your treatment make sure to drink lots of water and stay hydrated to promote healing.

 Try to refrain from applying ice to the injected area as ice acts as an anti-inflammatory and inflammation is a desired effect of the treatment.
 Cold compresses can be applied to reduce swelling if required.